greenorbitspace/hub/userguide/content/en/docs/glossary/m/microwave-radiometry.md

 ---
 title: Microwave Radiometry
 ref: microwave-radiometry
+weight: 1
+exported_at: '2025-06-16T15:03:19.897143+00:00'
-description: Microwave radiometry is a technique used to measure the intensity of microwave radiation emitted by objects.
-This method is commonly applied in remote sensing and meteorological studies to gather data about the Earth's surface and atmosphere.
+definition: Microwave radiometry is a technique used for measuring the intensity of microwave radiation emitted by objects, often used in remote sensing applications to retrieve information about the Earth's surface or atmosphere.
-notion_page_id: 214d6625-c679-803a-b792-e1d02ce35c0a
-exported_at: '2025-06-16T14:23:12.880286+00:00'
 tags:
 - Research
-category:
+id: GL180
+categories:
 - Space & Technology
-id: GL180
 ---